 All applicants are required to complete the online application available by clicking here.
 In addition to the online application, there are supplemental materials that must be sent via mail, email or fax using the contact information below.
 Please keep in mind that your application will not be passed on to the Admissions Committee for review until all of the required materials have been received.

-Applicants to the Institute on Economics and International Affairs are required to submit an official transcript, letter of recommendation and a $25 application fee.
-Please click here to access the IEIA application checklist.
+All programs require an official transcript, letter of recommendation and a $25 application fee.
+Please see below for the application checklist.